Is this legal?

 So I just show up, right?

-No. CNR events are restricted to pre-registered members.
-Door sales and +1 attendees are not permitted.
+No. CNR events are restricted to pre-registered attendees.
+Door sales are not permitted.

 Oh.
 So what do I need to do to attend?